 If it is necessary for a student to be dismissed from school before the end of the school day, parents/guardians must notify the school's main office of the early dismissal.
 Parents/guardians may inform the school in person or by phone of the specific time of the dismissal and the name of the person who will be picking up the student from school.
 That person must be listed in PowerSchool on the student's emergency contact form.
-Authorized adults will be allowed to confirm, sign out, and pick up students from the school's main office.
+Authorized adults will be allowed to confirm, sign out, and pick up students from the school's main office prior to 2:15 p.m. on regular dismissal days and by 12:30 p.m. on early dismissal days.